- NASA's Lucy mission, launched in October 2021, is our first visit to a group of asteroids called Trojans that share Jupiter's orbit around the Sun.

 Jupiter’s Trojan asteroids are divided into two groups that flank the giant planet as it orbits the Sun.
 To visit both groups, Lucy must fly to an elongated orbit around the Sun that roughly carries it between Earth and Jupiter.

 After launching in 2021, Lucy will fly past Earth twice to bend its trajectory.
-On the way out to the Trojan asteroids, the spacecraft will fly past a bonus science target in April 2025: main belt asteroid DonaldJohnson, named after one of the co-discoverers of the Lucy fossil.
+On the way out to the Trojan asteroids, the spacecraft will fly past two bonus science targets: main belt asteroid 152830 Dinkinesh on Nov.
+1, 2023, and main belt asteroid DonaldJohnson in April 2025.
+DonaldJohnson is named after one of the co-discoverers of the Lucy fossil.

 Lucy’s first trip out to Jupiter will carry it through the leading swarm of Trojan asteroids collectively known as the Greek camp.
 The spacecraft will fly past Eurybates and its moon Queta in August 2027, Polymele in September 2027, Leucus in April 2028, and Orus in November 2028.

-Then, Lucy will fall back towards Earth before whipping back out to Jupiter.
+Then, Lucy will fall back towards Earth before returning to Jupiter's orbit.
 On its second visit, Lucy will fly through the trailing swarm of Trojan asteroids.
 Confusingly, the trailing group is called the Trojan camp!
 On this trip, Lucy will visit Patroclus and companion asteroid Menoetius in March 2033.

 This will complete Lucy’s primary mission.
 However, the spacecraft will remain in a stable orbit between Earth and Jupiter, providing opportunities for an extended mission and more asteroid visits.